 “The band was like, ‘Why don’t you go on a date or download Tinder?’
 So, I ended up going on a cool date with a beautiful Australian dude.
 That’s where the song was inspired from.”

-With Riit having recently signed to Six Shooter Records—home of the the Dead South, William Prince, and the Deep Dark Woods—her upcoming album promises a supportive message to youth and, in particular, Inuit youth.
+With Riit having recently signed to Six Shooter Records—home of the the Dead South, William Prince, and the Deep Dark Woods—her new album promises a supportive message to youth and, in particular, Inuit youth.

 “I was really anxious about letting my music out there, because the songs are very personal to me and come from very personal experiences,” she says.
 “This stuff with residential schools and intergenerational traumas, I feel that is something that needs to be put out there.

 “I feel like my mom’s generation, when you are traumatized you don’t show anything.
 You just stay quiet about things.
 And it’s even harder because we are not taught our own history in our schools.
 Not all young Inuit know about residential schools and what happened.
 I feel that is a real gap and why the confusion comes in.
 Why are we like this?
 With my songs, I hope that they open up and keep the discussion going.
 It’s okay to feel this way.
 It’s okay, your feelings are valid.”

 When she was growing up in Pangnirtung—also known as “Pang” and “the Switzerland of the Arctic” because of its picturesque landscape—her father introduced her to music.
 Despite his encouragement, there were certain limitations.

 “We had slow Internet back home, so it’s kind of impossible to download music,” she explains with a laugh.
 “I remember when Lady Gaga released her Born This Way album, I was so disappointed because I couldn’t download the album.
 I had to wait until the CD was brought to the local store.”
 On visits to Iqaluit, the capital of Nunavut, she accessed whatever music and culture she could lay her hands on.